 Take classes at the Denver Learning Center

 Once a week, students attend face-to-face classes with instructors at CSU's downtown Denver Learning Center, a hub for professional networking and CSU alumni.
-Each semester students also select an elective course completed online.
+Each semester, students also select an elective course to complete online.
 This hybrid approach offers a convenient study schedule for busy professionals and offers experience in a media environment similar to those you may be managing after graduation, including collaboration tools used by global teams.

 Gain technical skills with online elective courses